The Essential Histogram: Proofs

-\begin{proof}[Proof of Theorem~\ref{thmC1}] Recall that $F$ is continuous.
-Since the law of $d_{p}(F,F_n)$ does not depend on $F$, we may assume $X_1,\ldots,X_n$ i.i.d. $F=U[0,1]$.
-The statement of the theorem is closely related to the modulus of continuity of the uniform empirical process, see Ch.
-14.2 in \cite{ShoWel86}.
+\begin{proof}[of Theorem~\ref{thmC1}] {Note that the law of $d_{p}(F,F_n)$ for an arbitrary $F$ is bounded above by the law of $d_{p}(F,F_n)$ for a continuous $F$, and that the latter does not depend on $F$.} Thus, we may assume $X_1,\ldots,X_n$ are independent samples from $F=U[0,1]$.
+The statement of the theorem is closely related to the modulus of continuity of the uniform empirical process, see~\citet[Chapter 14.2]{ShoWel86}.
 Unfortunately, the available results appear not strong enough to cover the case where $B_n \ra \infty$ slowly.
 Therefore we employ the Hungarian construction together with elementary calculations and recent results about Brownian motion.